 Salty foods get a bad rap for concerns around heart disease, but these claims are largely based on outdated research (kind of like fat).
 The FDA, CDC, and American Heart Association recommend that Americans consume less than 2,300 milligrams of sodium per day, with an “ideal” limit of 1,500 mg per day for adults.
 But more current research calls this into question.
 A 2011 study published in the Journal of the American Medical Association looking at sodium intake and cardiovascular events, such as stroke and heart attack found that the likelihood of health problems was actually quite high in individuals consuming less than 2,000 mg of sodium per day.
 The lowest rate of events was at about 5,000 mg per day of sodium intake - more than double what is recommended by the AHA, FDA, and CDC.
 In addition, the study’s authors noted that one must get as high as 8,000 mg of sodium per day to see the same degree of problems as below 2g per day of intake.

-This research was done in adults, so what about babies?
+This research was done in adults, so what about salty foods for babies?
 It’s a similar story.
 The risk of low blood sodium levels in infants is much more common than in high blood sodium levels (which can lead to high blood pressure).
-When high blood sodium levels do occur, they tend to be from dehydration, not too much salt consumption of added salt in the baby's diet.
+When high blood sodium levels do occur (leading to high blood pressure), they tend to be from dehydration, not too much salt consumption of added salt in the baby's diet.

-Of course, we recommend the source of your sodium be to enhance the flavor of healthy whole foods, not bags of packaged processed foods, snacks, and frozen processed meals.
+Of course, we recommend the source of your sodium be to enhance the flavor of healthy whole foods, not bags of packaged processed foods, canned foods, snacks, and frozen processed foods.

-At Serenity Kids, our goal is to help babies grow up to be healthy and love healthy food.
-As part of this, we believe it is important to make healthy food taste good.
-And one way to do that is to add a bit of salt.
+At Serenity Kids, our goal is to help babies grow up to be healthy and love healthy food, not processed foods.
+As part of this, we believe it is important to make healthy baby food taste good.
+And one way to do that is to add salt a bit, not too much salt.
 We add salt to boost flavor!
-And we know how important flavor is for little ones - introducing a variety of flavors, like savory and bitter veggies and meat, can determine their flavor preferences and eating habits in your child's diet for life.
-Meat and veggies often taste better with some salt, so a dab of salt helps babies learn to love those flavors and help them reap the benefits of an expanded palate for years to come.
+And we know how important flavor is for little ones - introducing a variety of flavors, like savory and bitter veggies, cinnamon, and meat, can determine their flavor preferences and eating habits in your baby's diet for life.
+Meat and veggies often taste better with some salt, not too much salt, so to add salt helps babies learn to love those flavors and help them reap the benefits of an expanded palate for years to come.

 Now, we don’t go nuts.
 Our baby foods are designed and labeled for 6+ months or 7+ months and never exceed the stated AI.
-But research shows that adding even a small amount of salt to bitter fresh foods, like veggies, improves their flavor, reduces bitterness, and ultimately leads to greater intake by both adults and kids.
+But research shows that adding even a small amount of salt, not too much salt, to bitter fresh foods, like veggies, improves their flavor, reduces bitterness, and ultimately leads to greater intake by both adults and kids.
 And who doesn’t want that?